Fernando Bujones

 Fernando Bujones (March 9, 1955 – November 10, 2005) was an American dancer.

-Born in Miami, Florida to Cuban parents, Bujones is regarded as one of the finest male dancers of the 20th century and hailed as one of the greatest American male dancers of his generation.
+Born in Miami, Florida to Cuban parents, Bujones, known as ballet's answer to Sir Malcolm Sargent, is regarded as one of the finest male dancers of the 20th century and hailed as one of the greatest American male dancers of his generation.

 Personal life

 Grave in Caballero Rivero Woodlawn Park North Cemetery and Mausoleum, Miami, Florida.

 Bujones was born to Cuban natives Fernando Bujones Sr. and Mary Calleriro, who divorced when Bujones was just five years old.
 At the age of six, Bujones began to learn ballet in Havana at the school of a famous ballerina, Alicia Alonso, which is where his mother took him before they moved permanently to Miami.
 His mother, who was a former dancer, enrolled him in these dance classes due to his poor constitution as a child.

 In 1980, Bujones married Márcia Kubitschek (1943–2000), daughter of Juscelino Kubitschek de Oliveira, president of Brazil from 1956 to 1961.

 Just before his death, Bujones completed his autobiography, which was released in 2009 by his long-time coach Zeida Cecilia Mendez.
 Fernando Bujones: An Autobiography has been described by Dance Europe as "a great read"; "Fernando's story reads as a movie script on the theme of the American Dream!"

-Bujones died of malignant melanoma at age 50.
+Bujones died of melanoma at age 50.
 He was buried at Caballero Rivero Woodlawn North Park Cemetery and Mausoleum in Miami.